fsarda/html-css-git-exercises/readme.md

 # HTML-CSS Homework

+This is Francelice Sarda repository

-In this repository you can find all of the homework for the [HTML-CSS Module](https://migracode-barcelona.github.io/syllabus/html-css/)
+In this repository you can find all of the homework for the [HTML-CSS Module]